UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-JessLeatherland/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+Answer: You could use fixed random seeds for the test cases, or if there is some expected average behaviour, you could run multiple of the same test and perform some statistical analysis to ensure the behaviour is aligning with the expected averages.